spiral/docs/docs/en/start/configuration.md

 ## Environment Variables

-The Spiral Framework integrates with [Dotenv](https://github.com/vlucas/phpdotenv), so you can store all your environment variables in a `.env` file at the root of your project.

-> **Note**
-> If you're starting a new project, there's a `.env.sample` file that you can use as a guide.

 Using environment variables is a great way to separate the configuration of your application from the code itself.
-This makes it easy to change certain options depending on the environment you're running the application in, without having to modify the code.

-For example, you may have different database credentials for your local development environment and for production.
-Instead of hardcoding these credentials in the code, you can set them as environment variables and then reference them in your configuration files.
+This makes it easy to store sensitive information like database credentials, API keys, and other configs that you don't want to hardcode into your application.

+The Spiral Framework integrates with [Dotenv](https://github.com/vlucas/phpdotenv) through the `Spiral\DotEnv\Bootloader\DotenvBootloader` class.
+This bootloader is responsible for loading the environment variables from the `.env` file and making them available to the application.

+It is a common practice to include a `.env.sample` file in a new project which can be used as a guide for setting up the environment variables.

 <details>
-  <summary>Click to show example of available environment variables.</summary>
+  <summary>Click to show .env.sample</summary>

 ```dotenv .env
 # Environment (prod or local)